 To ensure a good user experience, search providers that wish to participate in the choice screen must satisfy the following requirements.

 - General search provider: The search provider must operate a “general search service.”
 For purposes of the choice screen, a general search service is one that allows users to search for information across the entire Internet.
 Specialized or “vertical” search providers -- those that only index content from a particular subject -- are not eligible to participate in the choice screen.
 Search providers that are owned by or affiliated with the same company are eligible to appear on the choice screen only once.
-Companies that have a syndication agreement with Google are not currently eligible to participate.
+Companies that syndicate search results and ads from Google and display them in their apps and webpages to European users are not eligible to participate.